 Practice Desk

-Practice Desk brings three things into one place on your Mac: a playback environment tuned for looping, slowing down, and hearing details in audio tracks; a flexible metronome for timing practice; and lightweight organization for relevant audio files, documents, and notes, so you can return to serious practice immediately without rebuilding your setup and hunting down files or notes every time.
+Practice Desk brings three things into one place on your desktop Mac: a playback environment built for looping, slowing down, and hearing details in audio tracks; a full-featured metronome for timing practice; and lightweight organization for relevant audio files, documents, and notes, so you can return to serious practice immediately without rebuilding your setup and hunting down files or information every time.

 Who Practice Desk is for